duraishanmugaraj/duraishanmugaraj.github.io/README.md

 ## References 👏🏻

-- Some Design and Implementation Ideas are taken from [Saad Pasta's Portfolio Project](https://github.com/saadpasta/developerFolio).
+- Some Design and Implementation Ideas are taken from [simplefolio Project](https://github.com/cobidev/simplefolio) and [masterPortfolio Project](https://github.com/ashutosh1919/masterPortfolio).
-- The Logo of MasterPortfolio is inspired from [prettier-logo](https://github.com/prettier/prettier-logo) for [prettier](https://github.com/prettier/prettier) designed by @ianstormtaylor.